nfdz/nfdz/README.md

 # Hi, I'm Noé 👋

-I am a software engineer specialized in mobile-first technologies
+I am a software engineer specialized in mobile-first technologies.

 - ☀️ Indie entrepreneur and freelancer in Spain.
 - 🌱 I’m currently learning **AI** and **Swift**.